ANIMAL FOCUS

 Their grip is super strong!
 Their talons can squeeze with about 500 psi (as strong as a large dog’s bite) and they can lock their talons so they don’t have to use muscle to hold on. 💪

 Owls swallow prey whole!
-Their stomach keeps the soft parts and later spits out the leftovers (bones, fur, teeth) in a pellet. 💩
+Later, their stomach spits out the leftover bones, fur, and teeth in a pellet. 💩

 They can hear animals under two feet of snow!
-They can even hear a heartbeat, then dive hard enough to punch through the snow and grab their prey. ❄️
+They can even hear a heartbeat and then dive hard enough to punch through the snow and grab their prey! ❄️